 Mirrors are useful plant-growing tools because they can redirect light to places it is needed most.
-A mirror can be used in an outdoor garden to help brighten shady areas where you'd like to have more plants grow.
+Using mirrors to reflect sunlight for plants can be used in an outdoor garden to help brighten shady areas where you'd like to have more plants grow.
 Mirrors also help plants thrive indoors, even in those small, dark corners and nooks where sunlight never seems to reach.

 Dark Walls and Privacy Screens